ShaanAu/personal-website/content/home/experience.md

   location = "London"
   date_start = "2019-09-30"
   date_end = ""
-  description = """
-My program involves me rotating across various teams within the bank, whilst working as a Data Scientist and also studying for my BSc in Data Science.
+  description = """ I was part of the first cohort of Data Science Degree Apprentices within London, my program involves me working as a Data Scientist & studying for my BSc in Data Science, whilst rotating across various teams.

-Core Data Science Team, Sep 2019 – Present

-My first rotation was within the Core Data Science team of the bank where I was tasked with:
+My rotations so far include: Core Data Science team

+Core Data Science Team (Sep 2019 - Present):
-* Creating a mortgage dashboard using Python with Plotly & Dash.
-* Liaising with the key stakeholders of the project.
+* Creating a Mortgage Churn dashboard using Python with Plotly & Dash, using Git for Version Control and liaising with key stakeholders before presenting the dashboard to the team.
-* Creating an internal package using Python within the bank to allow other Data Scientists to run Impala and Hive queries within Cloudera.
+* Developing an internal package within the bank to automate Impala and Hive Queries using Python, in turn allowing other Data Scientists to run queries more efficiently.
-* EDA and Feature Engineering in SQL and Python.
-* Running Queries in SQL, from table creation, joining tables & subqueries within the mortgages project.
+* Performing SQL queries, from table creation, joining tables and subqueries.
+* Working on the end-to-end Mortgage Churn Model, where I was involved in data wrangling, data cleaning, data analysis, feature engineering and developing an XGBoost model using Machine Learning.
 """
 [[experience]]
     title = "Chief Technology Officer"